Edward Vernon Sparhawk

-Edward Vernon Sparhawk (1798–January 13, 1838) was an American author, poet, journalist, editor and publisher, and a contemporary of Edgar Allan Poe.
+Edward Vernon Sparhawk (1798 – January 13, 1838) was an American writer, poet, journalist, editor and publisher.

 Early life

-Edward Vernon Sparhawk was born in 1798, in Buckstown (now called Bucksport), Maine, to Thomas Stearns and Mary (Kinsman) Sparhawk.
-Sparhawk's father, a Dartmouth-educated lawyer from Templeton, Massachusetts, died on June 4, 1807 at the age of 37.
+Edward Vernon Sparhawk was born in 1798, in Buckstown (now called Bucksport), Massachusetts (the area became part of Maine in 1820), to Thomas Stearns and Mary (Kinsman) Sparhawk.
+Sparhawk's father, a Dartmouth-educated lawyer from Templeton, Massachusetts, died on June 4, 1807, at the age of 37.

 Montreal

-In his twenties, Vernon lived in Montreal, Quebec with fellow New Englander Ariel Bowman.
+In his twenties, Vernon lived in Montreal, Lower Canada with fellow New Englander Ariel Bowman.
 Bowman published an anonymous book of poetry, Hours of Childhood and Other Poems, in 1820.
 There has been some contention as to whether the writer of the poems was Sparhawk or Bowman, but a footnote in a stanza memorializing the poet's brother refers to the wreck of the Resource in the Pacific, where Sparhawk's brother William perished in 1818.
 This points clearly to Sparhawk being the author.

 The Canadian Times and libel charges

 Sparhawk and Bowman founded and published The Canadian Times and Weekly Literary and Political Reporter, which was in print from January 1823 until some time in 1824.
 On January 31, 1823, The Times accused the Legislative Council and House of Assembly of Quebec of anti-British sentiment: